thompsonsed/RandomNumberGeneration/README.md

-### Testing random number generation in C++
+# Testing random number generation in C++

+See the [blog post](http://thompsonsed.co.uk/?p=1337)  accompanying this code.
 Tests the performance of several PRNGs, including

 - Xoshiro256+
 - Xoroshiro128+